Laureano’s 3-run HR lifts A’s after Ohtani leaves mound

 TRAINER’S ROOM

 Angels: Trout made the trip and watched his team’s pregame routine from behind the batting cage as he works back from a strained right calf sustained May 17.
 Trout will still need a rehab assignment before being activated from the injured list.
-“I like the fact that he’s here to push himself a bit,” manager Joe Maddon said. … Maddon had no new details on the progress of 3B Anthony Rendon, whose injured left hamstring is keeping him out longer than expected.
+“I like the fact that he’s here to push himself a bit,” Maddon said. … Maddon had no new details on the progress of 3B Anthony Rendon, whose injured left hamstring is keeping him out longer than expected.

 Athletics: RHP Mike Fiers, sidelined since May 7 with a strained pitching elbow, isn’t yet ready to start playing catch in his rehab progression.
 Melvin isn’t sure when that will be and doesn’t have a guess for when Fiers might be ready to pitch.
 “He’s feeling better in his strengthening,” Melvin said.